Is this program for me?

 What will I learn?

-The master’s program in curriculum and instruction — reading, language arts, and literature education develops professional, interpersonal, and intrapersonal skills through
+The master’s program in curriculum and instruction — literacy education develops professional, interpersonal and intrapersonal skills through

 - Core coursework